memorybackup/memorybackup.github.io/README.md

 # memorybackup.github.io
-MemoryBackup is a mobile app for iPhone to USB storage device fast backup available currently on the Apple App Store
+MemoryBackup is a mobile app for iPhone to storage device for fast backup available currently on the Apple App Store